 F1Everything

-Oscar Jack Piastri (born 6 April 2001) is an Australian racing driver, who competes in Formula One for McLaren.
-Piastri has won two Formula One Grands Prix across two seasons.
+Oscar Jack Piastri ( pee-AST-ree; born 6 April 2001) is an Australian racing driver who competes in Formula One for McLaren.
+Piastri has won five Formula One Grands Prix across three seasons.

-A member of the Alpine Academy from 2020 to 2021, Piastri signed with McLaren in 2023 to partner Lando Norris, following a contract dispute with Alpine.
+A member of the Alpine Academy from 2020 to 2022, Piastri signed with McLaren in 2023 to partner Lando Norris, following a contract dispute with Alpine.
 He made his Formula One debut at the Bahrain Grand Prix, achieving his first career podium in his rookie season at the Japanese Grand Prix.
 Retaining his seat for 2024, Piastri achieved his maiden victory in Hungary, becoming the fifth Australian driver to win a Formula One Grand Prix, and repeated this feat in Azerbaijan.
+In 2025, he took his maiden pole position at the Chinese Grand Prix.

-As of the 2024 Abu Dhabi Grand Prix, Piastri has achieved two race wins, three fastest laps and ten podiums in Formula One.
-Piastri is set to remain at McLaren until at least the end of the 2026 season.
+As of the 2025 Saudi Arabian Grand Prix, Piastri has achieved five race wins, two pole positions, four fastest laps and 14 podiums in Formula One.
+Piastri is contracted to remain at McLaren until at least the end of the 2028 season.

 Early and personal life

 Oscar Jack Piastri was born on 6 April 2001 to Chris and Nicole (née MacFadyen) Piastri in Melbourne, Victoria, Australia.
 He grew up in the inner-city suburb of Brighton with three younger sisters; Hattie, Edie and Mae.
 He claims Italian, Yugoslavian and Chinese heritage from his father's side as well as Scottish and Irish heritage from his mother's side.
 He was privately educated at Haileybury College Melbourne and then Haileybury and Imperial Service College in England as a boarding pupil on a sports scholarship.
 Chris Piastri served as his son's mechanic during Oscar's early racing years in Australia and is the founder and owner of HP Tuners, a vehicle diagnostics automotive software company.
 He is a keen Richmond Tigers supporter.
 As well as supporting Australia's national cricket team, he follows the Delhi Capitals in the IPL, after a post on his X profile asking for recommendations of which team to support.
-As of July 2024, Piastri is dating Lily Zneimer, an engineering graduate whom he met whilst at boarding school.
-The pair began dating the year before Piastri graduated from boarding school in 2019.
+As of July 2024, Piastri is dating Lily Zneimer, an engineering graduate whom he met during his schoolgoing years.
+The pair began dating the year before Piastri completed his education in 2019.

 Junior racing career